haku/mediatoad/README.md

 MediaToad
 =========

-(formally DLNAtoad but it now also does other stuff, and renaming the repo might break things)
+(formally called DLNAtoad but it now also does other stuff, code renaming will happen gradually)

 What is this?
 -------------